 Open Access and No Copyright Transfer All content published in JITC is freely available upon publication.
-High Impact Factor JITC increased its Impact Factor to 13.751 in June 2021 JITC’s Impact Factor places the journal in the top 2 percent of all fully open access oncology journals and ranks in the top 6 percent of all journals published in the categories of oncology and immunology.
+High Impact Factor JITC earned its latest Impact Factor of 12.485 in the June 2022 Journal Citations Report (JCR).
+This places the journal in the top 12 percent of all journals published in the categories of oncology and immunology.

 Stringent Ethical Standards JITC is published by BMJ, a member of the Committee on Publishing Ethics.
 Visibility JITC is featured in a number of major indexing resources, including PubMed, PubMed Central, MEDLINE, the Directory of Open Access Journals (DOAJ), Scopus, and Clarivate Analyics’ Science Citation Index Expanded (SCIE).